Motor racing-Verstappen takes first Monaco pole as Perez crashes | Sports-Games

 Motor racing-Verstappen takes first Monaco pole as Perez crashes

+Alonso said the race was far from a foregone conclusion, with reliability a key consideration.
 "I don't think that overtaking opportunities will come at all, as it's Monaco, but it's a very demanding race on the car, on the gearbox, on the brakes," he said.
-"There are a lot of things that we need to take over 78 laps, so we have to be focused and concentrate, and we have to be sharp on the strategy and pitstops."

-French driver Esteban Ocon qualified fourth for Renault-owned Alpine, and was briefly on provisional pole, with Spaniard Carlos Sainz fifth for Ferrari and seven times world champion Lewis Hamilton sixth in a revamped Mercedes.
+French driver Esteban Ocon will start third for Renault-owned Alpine, and was briefly on provisional pole, with Spaniard Carlos Sainz fourth for Ferrari and seven times world champion Lewis Hamilton fifth in a revamped Mercedes.
 The Briton had crashed in final practice, his Mercedes winched high overhead by a crane to remove it, and he was happy with where he ended up after twice coming close to an early exit from qualifying.

 "The last time I enjoyed the track this much was 2007, 2008 and my Formula Three days here, I’ve generally really enjoyed it," he said.
 NIGHTMARE FOR PEREZ